-Having a partner commit themselves to such a long term agreement also solidifies a decent-sized portion of a team’s operating budget.
+Having a partner commit themselves to such a long term agreement also solidifies a decent-sized portion of an IndyCar team’s operating budget.
 They’ll know about how much a tire bill would be for a year since there won’t be new competition in that technical arena.

-Between Acura announcing their Long Beach sponsorship, NBC announcing their NBC Gold package for 2019, Firestone announcing their sponsorship of the season finale at WeatherTech Raceway Laguna Seca, REV Group announcing their sponsorship of the Race at Road America, NTT announcing their title sponsorship of the series and Firestone’s announcement on Wednesday, there’s a ton of momentum building heading into the last bit of preseason testing before St. Petersburg.
+Between Acura announcing their Long Beach sponsorship, NBC announcing their NBC Gold package for 2019, Firestone announcing their sponsorship of the season finale at WeatherTech Raceway Laguna Seca and their supplier contract extension, REV Group announcing their sponsorship of the Race at Road America and NTT announcing their title sponsorship of the series, there’s a ton of momentum building heading into the last bit of preseason testing before St. Petersburg.